restarone/comfortable-mexican-sofa-docs/Installation-and-Quick-Start-Guide.md

 ### Quick Start Guide
 After finishing installation you should be able to navigate to http://yoursite/cms-admin

-Default username and password is 'username' and 'password'.
-You probably want to change it right away.
-Admin credentials (among other things) can be found and changed in the cms initializer: [/config/initializers/comfortable\_mexican\_sofa.rb](https://github.com/twg/comfortable-mexican-sofa/blob/master/config/initializers/comfortable_mexican_sofa.rb)
+The default username and password after installation is 'username' and 'password', which you will probably want to change right away.
+You can do so by editing the admin credentials, which can be found and changed in the cms initializer: [/config/initializers/comfortable\_mexican\_sofa.rb](https://github.com/twg/comfortable-mexican-sofa/blob/master/config/initializers/comfortable_mexican_sofa.rb)

-Before creating pages and populating them with content we need to create a Site.
-Site defines a hostname, content path and it's language.
+Before creating ***Pages*** and populating them with content we need to create a ***Site***. ***Site*** defines a hostname, content path and it's language.

-After creating a Site, you need to make a Layout.
-Layout is the template of your pages; it defines some reusable content (like header and footer, for example) and places where the content goes.
-A very simple layout can look like this:
+Before we can populate the site with content, we will need to create a **Site**.
+The **Site** is what defines the hostname, content path, and the language.
+After creating a **Site**, you need to make a **Layout**, which is the template for your content; allowing you to define reusable content (such as the header and footer) and placeholders for content.

+A very simple **Layout** can look like this:

     <html>
       <body>